Our perspective is what shapes our world. If you find yourself feeling stuck, change your perspective and it can change everything.

 Perhaps you had a conversation with your boss that you initially think is bad, but when you step back and reframe the situation, you see that they were just giving you constructive criticism.
 If you then take this and use it to improve how you’re doing your job, it could lead to a promotion or a raise.

-As we start doing these perspective changes with the small things in life, it transfers over to the bigger things.
+As you start to change your perspective with the small things in life, it transfers over to the bigger things.

 If we change how we view our own world, then the world around us starts to change as well.
 It’s not always easy, and it does take time, but it can be done.
 Shifting our perspective can change our lives in ways that we never imagine.